Compile-Time Polymorphism vs. Runtime Polymorphism

 std::variant / std::visit

-When you need closed polymorphism (not arbitrary extension, but a finite set of known variants), std::variant + std::visit is an excellent choice: it enumerates all variants clearly at compile time, and visit generates branch tables or inlined logic at compile time.
-This avoids vtable overhead while being more flexible than passing template parameters (you can store objects of different types in a container).
+When we need closed polymorphism (limited to a finite set of known variants rather than arbitrary extension), std::variant + std::visit is an excellent choice.
+It enumerates all variants explicitly at compile time, and visit generates a branch table or inlined logic during compilation.
+This avoids the overhead of a vtable while offering more flexibility than template parameter passing, as it allows storing objects of different types within a container.

 // 定义不同的消息类型